-5.1.1 OSRVT: One System Remote Video Terminal.
+- 5.1.1 OSRVT: One System Remote Video Terminal.
 The OSRVT is an innovative modular video and data system that enables war-fighters to remotely downlink live surveillance images and critical geo-spatial data directly from joint operations tactical unmanned aircraft systems.
 This is the new (Rover).
-The OSRVT has the ability to capture all UAV and UAS

-- 5.1.2 TIGRNET: Tactical Ground Reporting System.
-TiGRnet is actually a software application rather than a network - allows soldiers to download information into one program.
+The OSRVT has the ability to capture all UAV and UAS platforms regardless of who tasked them.
+This means that with the OSRVT a COIST can watch footage of any area where a platform is as long as the OSRVT and the asset are linked up. - 5.1.2 TIGR: Tactical Ground Reporting System.
+TiGR is actually a software application rather than a network allows soldiers to download information into one program.
 The information can include photos soldiers have taken with digital cameras, observations they have made and written in simple text or detailed maps of the areas gathered by Global Positioning System devices.
 Before leaving on patrol, they can study high-resolution satellite imagery of what routes they will be taking.
 Icons for roadside bombs, ambushes, or weapons caches populate the map so they don't have to wade through the enormous text files.
 They can click on a roadside bomb icon, for example, to see if there is a picture showing where it was hidden, how it was disguised, and any enemy TTP's related to the specific device.
-The COIST's will use TIGRNET as a tool to data mine information that they need from the entire AO.
-COIST's will populate their specific information on TIGRNET to provide adjacent units in the AO visibility of information not dealing with their AO.
-COIST's will populate TIGRNET in accordance with (IAW) the TIGRNET SOP and the reporting instructions outlined in this SOP.
+The COIST's will use TIGR as a tool to data mine information that they need from the entire AO.
+Patrols will populate their specific patrol data into TIGR to provide adjacent units in the AO visibility of information not dealing with their AO.
+COIST's will populate TIGR in accordance with (IAW) the TIGRNET SOP and the reporting instructions outlined in this SOP.
 TIGRNET will not be used as a reporting tool.
-Reporting information will be conducted IAW BN specific reporting instructions. - 5.1.3 AXIS PRO (Analysis and eXploration of Information Sources Professional) is a new breed of visualization tool.
+Reporting information will be conducted IAW BN specific reporting instructions.

+5.1.3 AXIS PRO (Analysis eXploitation of Information and Sources Professional) is a new breed of visualization tool.
 It allows analysts unprecedented freedom to find data of interest, organize and refine the results, then visualize the results and detect patterns.
 AXIS PRO provides a two-way connection to multiple data sources.
 The analyst can build link diagrams using information from multiple data sources, then create, edit, or delete that information and commit their changers directly to the data source.
 AXIS PRO provides a simple yet powerful Multi-Intelligence analysis toolset that is unlike all other intelligence analysis applications.
 AXIS PRO extends AXIS core features to provide integrated analysis, data management, and intelligence visualization capabilities.
 AXIS PRO aids the analyst in the process of creating intelligence from massive amounts of information.
 (AXIS PRO base capabilities include link, temporal, pattern and geospatial analysis tools, net centric alarm and alerts, automated entity and relationship extraction from text documents, and an integrated web portal for information searching and sharing.
 AXIS PRO will be the basis for how fusion cells conduct their link analysis and data management.